 The two featured speakers will address topics of equity across multiple industries.
 Both speakers are polymaths who have made an impact in diverse environments and industries, and who have worked to promote and engage women’s empowerment across these sectors.

-A moderated panel discussion will follow the presentations and will focus on applying the presenters' insights to the profession and discipline architecture.
+A moderated panel discussion will follow the presentations and will focus on applying the presenters' insights to the profession and discipline of architecture.

 Deputy City Manager and Director of Economic Development